jans0n/RewritePlusImprovementPatch/README.md

-Note: This uses SP's staging branch as a base for the patch until they sort out the major bugs in the main branch.
-This means that there is a possibility of global flags getting corrupted when updates are pushed to the staging branch.
-Please disable automatic updates for Rewrite+ on steam to prevent breaking the game any further.
-Please note that this also means you won't see any fixes to text/images/etc from Sekai Project until I update this patch.

 ## Installation
 1. Download the latest zip under the releases tab.
 2. Extract all the files from the zip into your Rewrite+ directory.